m0n1x90/EdrDevelopment/README.md

 # VettaiyanEdr

-A hobby project that mimics the real life usecases of a EDR Driver and EDR DLL.
+A hobby project that mimics the real life use cases of a EDR Driver and EDR DLL.
 Each phase consits of development stage of each components being integrated within the EDR.

 ## Completed